-One of the most exciting spots here part is the factory tour for parents and children, which offers the rare opportunity to watch how products are created before your very eyes.
+One of the most exciting Yokohama attractions is the factory tour for parents and children, which offers the rare opportunity to watch how products are created before your very eyes.
 There are also some fun backstreets with a retro 1950s-60s atmosphere you can explore, as well as romantic date spots with a pleasant night view.
-This year, Yokohama will also host the Rugby World Cup.

 The Yokohama Landmark Tower, a symbol of Yokohama that boasts 70 floors above ground and a height of 296 meters, is a huge complex building with shopping malls, hotels and offices.

 The neighboring Landmark Plaza is another convenient shopping center with about 170 specialty shops.
 The Dockyard Garden can also be seen nearby, a stone-built repair dock for merchant ships designated as a National Important Cultural Property.

 On the 69th floor is the Sky Garden, an observation deck with a 360-degree panoramic view.
 When the weather is clear, you can take in an expansive view of places such as Tokyo Tower, Tokyo Sky Tree, Boso Peninsula, Izu Peninsula, and Mt.
 Fuji.

 In the evening, you can see the shimmering Minato Mirai Area, and a night view of cruise ships sailing along the harbor.
 These stunning views that differ by time of day is just one of the charms of the 273 meter high observation floor.

 2. Cup Noodle Challenge at the Yokohama Cup Noodles Museum

 The Yokohama Cup Noodles Museum is an experience-oriented educational food museum where you can learn about the history of instant noodles via a number of exhibits, as well as create your very own original cup-noodles.
 This place has recently become a standard sightseeing spot in Yokohama.